Guy Gardner (character): The New 52

+DC K.O.

+Guy Gardner is among the 32 combatants in the DC K.O. storyline, where heroes compete to gain the power to confront Darkseid.
+During his fight with the Flash, Guy temporarily retakes his Red Lantern and Warrior identities, an ability given to all participants of the tournament to use powers and appearances from their past.
+Following the tournament, Guy is empowered with Alpha energy and gains the ability to see the emotional entities that power the Lantern Corps.
+As a result, Guy becomes worshipped on Oa as the Allsight and is tasked with tracking down the entities following their rebirth.

 Powers and abilities

 Power rings

 Guy Gardner is trained to use a Green Lantern power ring, which is only limited by the user's willpower.
 He later acquires Sinestro's Qwardian power ring, which is later revealed to be based on the bearer's control of fear.
 This early version of a yellow ring is powered by absorbing plasma radiation expelled from a Green Lantern ring.
 It seems to make Guy more invulnerable than a normal Green Lantern.
 He uses both for basic Lantern abilities including constructs, flight, and energy projection, though it also causes him some difficulty on occasion.
 For example, if he asks it a question he will get an answer in Qwardian, which he does not speak.
 In Green Lantern: Rebirth #6 it is mentioned that Guy Gardner's ring is constantly sparking with energy, as if unable to contain the power of his will.
 Following Kyle Rayner's apparent death, Guy's rage causes a red power ring to latch onto him, bestowing on him the ability to generate napalm like flames that will burn even in space.
 Unlike most Red Lanterns, Guy retains his intelligence, and, like Hal Jordan when he was under the thrall of a red ring, Guy is able to shape the red flames into solid constructs.
 Unlike Hal, Guy's green ring remains active, allowing him to combine the two lights and obliterate the Black Lanterns.
 Guy is also the first male character seen to wield a love-powered Star Sapphire ring, wearing it in conjunction with the Red Lantern ring (he states that the result feels like he has blood and sugar in his mouth).
 During the events of the Green Lanterns: The Lost Army, Guy creates a new uniform using both his green and red rings.
 Later during the final battle, the Power Converters used by Lightsmiths convert Guy's Red Lantern Ring to a Green Lantern ring, thus ending his connection to the Red Lantern Corps.
 Lastly, a Blue Lantern Ring comes to Guy.